 Also of interest is that Eagan has more people living here who work in computers and math than 95% of the places in the US.

 Eagan is a very ethnically-diverse city.
 The people who call Eagan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eagan include German, Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Eagan include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Eagan is English.
 Other important languages spoken here include African languages and Spanish.